The Middle Funnel Vanishing Act: Where Google's answer engine killed your customer journey

 Is technical SEO still relevant as we head toward 2027?

 Technical SEO remains relevant but now serves as foundation rather than growth driver.
 Site speed, mobile optimisation, and proper indexing still matter for the traffic you do get from search.
-However, technical SEO alone won't save you from Google's answer engine shift - it's now just one piece of a much broader traffic strategy that must include owned media channels.
+However, technical SEO alone won't save you from Google's answer engine shift - it's now just one piece of a much broader traffic strategy that must include owned media channels like email lists and social platforms.

 What are the new SEO metrics I should be tracking instead of clicks?

 Focus on brand mentions, direct traffic growth, and citation signals rather than traditional click metrics.
 Track how often your business name gets searched directly, monitor email subscriber growth from content, and measure referral traffic from other platforms.
-These metrics indicate real authority that survives changes to Google's algorithm because they represent relationships you own.
+These metrics indicate real authority that survives changes to Google's algorithm because they represent relationships you own rather than search rankings you rent.

 How can I create middle funnel touchpoints outside of Google?